Contact Sales

 • Agree to Google for Nonprofits’ terms of service

-• Meet additional eligibility requirements from your respective country
+• Meet any other additional eligibility requirements for your respective country

-Regarding charity status, this can differ depending on your geographic location.
-For example, to be registered as a charity with the Charity Commission in England and Wales, your organisation’s income must exceed £5,000 and satisfy the definition of a charity in the Charities Act.
-However, in Scotland, a voluntary organisation must meet the ‘Charity Test’ as set out by OSCR, the Scottish Charity Regulator.
+Charity status can depend on your geographic location.
+For example, your income must exceed £5000, and satisfy the definition of a charity in the Charities Act, to register with the Charity Commission in England in Wales.
+In Scotland, a voluntary organisation must meet the ‘Charity Test' as set out by OSCR, the Scottish Charity Regulator.

 Ad Grant policy